-This is another thing we do much less as mums, especially without the kids.
+This is another thing we do much less like mums, especially without the kids.
 Arrange a girl’s night, even if it’s at your house while the kids are asleep.
 Order food in, buy a bottle of wine, and really let go.
 Catch up with your friends, listen to their complaints and share your own.
 Or share happy stories.
 Just enjoy being with people that know the real you.

 While we can’t always afford the big treats, all the time, even something small can make you feel great.
 A new lipstick, a new outfit, just something you want.
 That’s just for you and has no benefit for the family.
 This small act can go a long way to restoring your sense of self.

-Often, what you choose will depend on how much time you have by yourself.
+Often, what you choose will depend on how much time you have for yourself.
 Make the most of whatever you get, even 30 minutes in the bath with a good book and a glass of wine can help you reenergize and relax.

 Remember, you are so much more than ‘just a mum’, always have been, always will be.

 By Writer: Maggie Hammond is a retired nurse and freelance writer, exploring and writing in the U.S. in retirement.
-An advocate for public health and nursing qualifications, she feels passionate about raising awareness of the current strain on public health organisations.
+An advocate for public health and nursing qualifications, she feels passionate about raising awareness of the current strain on public health organizations.